3 Days in New Orleans | What to See, Where to Eat & Drink, Where to Stay in NOLA

 I didn’t know what to expect from New Orleans.

 I have never been here before, but coming to NOLA, I didn’t have much of an impression of the city other than what I’ve heard about Mardi Gras.
 And really, I didn’t know much else about it.
-It’s way different than what I had pictured in my mind.
+It’s way different than what I had pictured in my mind, especially once we mapped out what to see in New Orleans in 3 days for a smart start.

 My favorite surprise was the architecture.
 I didn’t realize that New Orleans had such a European feel.
-The vibe made me at times feel like I was walking around a European city.
-Large open cafes and antique buildings spilling into the streets gave the feeling that the French Quarter is a very tight knit community.
+The vibe made me, at times, feel like I was walking around a European city.
+Large open cafes and antique buildings spilling into the streets gave the feeling that the French Quarter is a very tight-knit community.
 It’s so lively.
-Everything flowed from indoors to outdoors and in-between courtyards.
+Everything flowed from indoors to outdoors and in between courtyards.
 The city felt like one fully interconnected whole.
-I also appreciated how incredibly easy it was to get around the entire downtown area as the city is very walkable.
-And when it felt a little too hot, it was simple to book a Lyft or catch a ride on the many biker-cabs in the historic center.
+I also appreciated how incredibly easy it was to get around the entire downtown area, as the city is very walkable.
+And when it felt a little too hot, it was simple to book a Lyft or catch a ride on the many biker-cabs in the historic center, all easy to fit into a New Orleans 3-day itinerary.

 Can we talk about the food scene?
 We heard that it was great before coming, but we didn’t expect the food to be like this.
 We were surprised to see so many variations and different international cuisines on the menus.
-From what we thought about the south, we thought we may only find things like shrimp and grits, BBQ and biscuits.
-However, the sheer variety that New Orleans brought to the table was enough to make anyone’s mouth water.
+From what we thought about the South, we thought we might only find things like shrimp and grits, BBQ, and biscuits.
+However, the sheer variety that New Orleans brought to the table was enough to make anyone’s mouth water, and it belongs on any New Orleans trip itinerary you put together.

 Another surprising factor as to the look and feel of historic New Orleans is how much Spanish influence there is.
 We didn’t expect there to be so much Spanish heritage within the French Quarter.
-However, looking at the area historically, of course there is Spanish influence!
+However, looking at the area historically, of course, there is Spanish influence!
 Both Spain and France had a strong hold on New Orleans at different times!
 It wasn’t until the British-Americans showed up across Canal Street in the 1800s that things really started to change.
 But what you’ll now find walking around is that the central neighborhoods are architecturally extremely diverse.
-From across Canal Street, to the French Quarter to the Marigny Bywater, you’ll feel like you’re walking through completely different cities.
+From across Canal Street to the French Quarter to the Marigny Bywater, you’ll feel like you’re walking through completely different cities, which makes a vacation to New Orleans feel wonderfully dynamic and varied.

-As far as the LGBTQ+ community here, can we just say we were very pleasantly surprised.
-We felt more comfortable here than even many west coast cities we’ve visited.
+As far as the LGBTQ+ community here, can we say we were very pleasantly surprised?
+We felt more comfortable here than even many West Coast cities we’ve visited.
 Pride flags are not an uncommon sight around New Orleans.
-Nor are LGBTQ+ couples walking around, dining together and just living life!
-Gay bars are plentiful in the French Quarter, and overall the city prides itself in freedom, self expression and love.
+Nor are LGBTQ+ couples walking around, dining together, and just living life!
+Gay bars are plentiful in the French Quarter, and overall, the city prides itself on freedom, self-expression, and love.
 Being from the North West and coming to the South, we were not expecting that.
-The city just felt very open.
+The city just felt very open, and for many travelers, it is one of the top gay friendly destinations in the South.

 Now, for the important stuff to fill your itinerary!